emergenitro/dns-tc/README.md

-# Welcome to the giistech.club DNS Hub! 🚀
+# Welcome to the GIIS Tech Club DNS Hub! 🚀

 Ready to dive into the world of DNS and help shape the infrastructure of giistech.club?
 Whether you're a tech enthusiast or a curious explorer, this is your chance to make a tangible impact with just a few clicks.
 By tweaking a YAML file and opening a pull request, you'll set the wheels in motion, automatically updating our DNS records with Cloudflare.
 Let's get started!